Green Business Certification

 The City of Salisbury's Sustainability Advisory Committee (Green Team) is excited to announce its new Green Business initiative!
 Participating businesses will receive a sticker to be placed at the business' point of entry, and a picture with the Mayor to be shared on social media!
 Additionally, participants will have their logo added to the City's website under a new section touting green business.

-Upon receipt of your registration form, the City's Sustainability Director will contact you to schedule a time to visit and confirm your checklist.
+Upon receipt of your registration form, the City's Sustainability Coordinator, Alyssa Hastings, will contact you to schedule a time to visit and confirm your checklist.

 Use non-plastic straws/go strawless